Durango State, Mexico

 We also continue to search for alternative sources of material that may be economically mined and transported to Velardeña for processing at the oxide mill once Hecla’s lease expires at the end of 2020.
 Our Rodeo property represents one source of potential feed for Velardeña's oxide mill post-2020.
-In April 2020 we announced that a PEA has been completed for Rodeo that envisions an open-pit mining operation with material trucked to Velardeña beginning in 2021.
+In April 2020 we announced completion of a PEA for Rodeo that contemplates an open-pit mining operation with material trucked to Velardeña beginning in 2021.
 In July 2020 the company began a drill program in conjunction with intended 2021 production; see the Rodeo project page for additional information.

 The Velardeña Properties are comprised of two underground silver and gold mines (Velardeña and Chicago) and two processing plants, located within the Velardeña mining district approximately 65 kilometers southwest of the city of Torreón and 140 kilometers northeast of the city of Durango.
 The properties are accessed by a seven-kilometer road from the village of Velardeña, which is reached by highway from Torreón and Durango.